-Podcasts in English.com is a comprehensive English language learning podcast series with programs for beginners, intermediates and upper intermediates.
+Podcasts in English is a comprehensive (complete) English language learning podcast series with programs for beginners, intermediates and upper intermediates.
 There are also podcasts for those who need to learn business English.

-There’s something for everyone here, in a podcast series for all experience levels.
-You can choose from four levels of learning to match your needs – absolute beginner, beginner, intermediate and advanced.
+There’s something for everyone here!
+This podcast series by Innovative Language is for all experience levels.
+You can choose from four levels of learning to match your needs: absolute beginner, beginner, intermediate and advanced.

 You can sign up for free to see if it’s right for you!

-You can, of course, listen in one sitting.
-But one of the joys of podcasts is you can pause when you want and pick up where you left off when there’s more time.
+You can, of course, listen in one sitting; but one of the joys of downloading podcasts is you can pause when you want and pick up where you left off when you’re ready again.

 The hosts of each edition take the listener through a number of different scenarios.
 These are acted out in dialogue and are the kind of situations people experience every day.
 The podcasts also include broader discussions of some of the topics.

-Not only is this a very instructive way to learn, but it’s also fun to hear how other learners are coping with the language.
-You may be able to spot some of their mistakes!
+Not only is this a very effective way to learn, but it’s also fun to hear how other learners are coping with the language.
+You may even be able to spot some of their mistakes!

-Better at English
+Better @ English

-Listening to real, natural-sounding conversations is a superlative supplement to classroom and textbook learning.
+Listening to real, natural-sounding conversations is a great supplement to classroom and textbook learning.
 Unlike anything else, this familiarizes the student with the pace of the language and some of its idioms and common expressions.